Product review: Lactose-free yoghurts side-by-side

 2. Buy a lactose-free yoghurt.
 These are made using a special enzyme which breaks down the lactose into simple sugars (glucose and galactose), which can be easily digested in our gut.

-3. Forget dairy and choose soy-based yoghurts.
-These have a very different flavour and cost a little more.
+3. Forget dairy and choose plant-based yoghurts.
+These have a very different flavour and cost more.

-I've reviewed two lactose-free yoghurts that are readily available in our Aussie food supply.
-I compared strawberry and berry flavours so they're a fair comparison.
+Here I review two lactose-free yoghurts that are readily available in supermarkets - I compare strawberry and berry flavours from Vaalia and Liddells so they're a fair comparison.

 Taste: